 He also noted: “There is a great irony in this.
 [Far-right parties] are trying to appeal to ultra nationalist sentiments but they are using tactics that are completely contrary to the sovereignty of those countries.
 These are international actors, oligarchs and others who are trying to control the political processes of these countries.
 Even if you are a nationalist, one would think you would be a little bit concerned about that.”

-Reflecting on these insights, we decided to pivot from our planned story pipeline.
-We wanted to reach outside of our filter bubble; to produce more of the types of stories that might impact more citizens who were actually considering voting for far-right parties.
-With that in mind, we decided to invest resources in a big cross-border data project, which revealed how hundreds of European citizens (farmers, priests, firefighters and elderly women, not only activists) have been ‘criminalised’ for helping migrants, particularly in places where the far-right holds national or local power.
+Reflecting on these insights, we decided to pivot from our planned story pipeline,investing resources in a big cross-border data project, which revealed how hundreds of European citizens (farmers, priests, firefighters and elderly women, not only activists) have been ‘criminalised’ for helping migrants, particularly in places where the far-right holds national or local power.
 The resulting story, published the weekend before Europeans voted, had wide pickup globally – not only in the UK, Germany, Spain, Italy, Belgium, Romania, Slovakia and the Czech Republic, but across the world, including Turkey, Lebanon, Cameroon, Morocco, Egypt and the United States.
 Journalists, researchers and NGOs from several countries also asked us to share the underlying dataset to facilitate further follow-up work on this theme.
-These include a reporter at PRI who looked at similar trends in the US and heavily cited our research; the Migration Policy Group which is working on a key report for European policymakers; and the Church of Sweden – perhaps not an obvious ally, given our previous work exposing religious lobbying against womens’ and LGBTI rights.
+These include a reporter at PRI who looked at similar trends in the US and heavily cited our research; the Migration Policy Group which is working on a key report for European policymakers; and the Church of Sweden..

-This story, as well as our collaboration with Source Material on attacks against the Pope and on the Brexit party (see below), enabled us to significantly build out our networks, reach outside of progressive filter bubbles, and to build a wider range of alliances.
+This story, as well as our collaboration with Source Material on attacks against the Pope and on the Brexit party (see below), enabled us to significantly build out our networks, reach a diverse range of audiences and to build a wider range of alliances.

 Unhacking Hungarian democracy